AcademySoftwareFoundation/OpenImageIO/src/doc/igrep.rst

 .. describe:: -l

-    Simply list the matching files by name, surpressing the normal output that would include the metadata name and values that matched.
+    Simply list the matching files by name, suppressing the normal output that would include the metadata name and values that matched.
 For example::